jmettraux/neg/README.md

-# leg
+# neg

-A leg parser.
+A neg parser.

 A silly little exploration project.